skip to content

 Randy Responds.
 Glad you liked my reviews, but pass on Soul Christmas at your own risk - it's spectacular!
 As for the Harris track, lengthy searching on my part turned up only her classic 1979 album, Light Of The Stable, which you probably already own.
 Anyone?

 December 13, 2001.
 Hey, just a quick note to say that you've done a mighty fine job with your website.
-I visited it today because I was trying to remember which track King Curtis played on on the Stax-Volt Original Soul Christmas, which is one of my favorite holiday CDs.
+I visited it today because I was trying to remember which track King Curtis played on the Stax-Volt Original Soul Christmas, which is one of my favorite holiday CDs.
 I'm a fan of nontraditional holiday compilations, and you've listed some really choice items.
-I'd forgotten that Phil Spector had issued such a CD years back; I'd always heard that it was one of the best Christmas CDs produced in the rock era, so now I'll have to go out and buy it.
+I'd forgotten that Phil Spector had issued such a CD years back; I'd always heard that it was one of the best Christmas albums produced in the rock era, so now I'll have to go out and buy it.
 And Emmylou Harris is just an angel! - Bill Porter, pop culture writer, Denver Post

 Randy Responds.
 I blushing just like a little girl!
 As a pop culture writer wanna-be, it feels nice to get some kudos from the real thing.
 I'm quite proud of my Christmas music section - hope to expand it even more by next Christmas.